Conceptual blending: Blending

-Selective projection refers to the observation that not everything from the input spaces is projected to the blend.
+Additionally, selective projection highlights that not all elements from the input spaces are carried over into the blend.

 Example of a blend – Buddhist monk

 To illustrate how the blend works, Fauconnier and Turner present the riddle of the Buddhist monk, which was originally discussed by Arthur Koestler in his book The Act of Creation (1964):

 A Buddhist monk begins at dawn one day walking up a mountain, reaches the top at sunset, meditates at the top for several days until one dawn when he begins to walk back to the foot of the mountain, which he reaches at sunset.
 Making no assumptions about his starting or stopping or about his pace during the trips, prove that there is a place on the path which he occupies at the same hour of the day on the two separate journeys.

-Solving the problem requires imagining the scenario in which the monk simultaneously goes up and down the mountain on the same day.
-Although this situation is fictional and improbable, it can still lead to the solution.
-With the problem described in this new way, it is easy now to understand that there must be a place and time when the monk meets himself during his journey.
-This "meeting" provides the proof that there is a place on the path asked for in the riddle.
+Solving the riddle requires imagining a scenario in which the monk ascends and descends the mountain on the same day.
+Although this situation is impossible in reality, it serves as a hypothetical construct that enables the solution.
+Framed in this way, it becomes clear that there must be a point on the path and a moment in time when the monk "meets" himself.
+This meeting serves as proof that such a place exists, as the riddle requires.